Q: Do I need to attend classes with my child?

 Q: When is the deadline to register?

-A: Registration will close on May 1st, 2024 for both student and teacher institutes.
+A: Registration will close on May 1st, 2024 for Student, Advanced and Preludio programs.
+The Teacher Institute registration closes June 1st, 2024.

 Q: What is a typical daily schedule?